Bullying Times is a project of The Field Foundation

 This edition prepared for email@example.com

-is sent free each month to everyone on our
+is sent free to everyone on my distribution list.

 In this issue